kosshi-net/vulkan-engine/src/engine/text/README.md

 - Converts TextBlocks to actual geometry and uploads to device
 - Intended use is to draw many textblocks at once, with a single draw call
 - Able to combine several TextBlocks with limited layout functionality
+- Decides the final origin of TextBlocks on-screen
 - Can be set up to be static or dynamic (upload once / every frame)
+- TODO: Allows for dynamic scissor and positioning of the combined geometry (without reupload)
 - Depends on TextRenderer, TextBlock
-- TODO: Allows for dynamic scissor and positioning (without reupload)